 - You should test them once a month and change the batteries every 6 months (if your smoke alarms use replaceable batteries) regardless of whether they seem to need it, just to be on the safe side (some alarms are 10-year tamper resistant and don’t have replaceable batteries).

 - You know the drill – make it a habit to change batteries twice a year when you turn your clocks.

 Beasley Allen lawyers have successfully handled a number of cases involving defective equipment resulting in fires or defective equipment failing to warn the occupants of a fire.
-If you would like more information, you can contact Sloan Downes, Director for our Personal Injury & Products Liability Section at [email protected].
-Sloan will have a lawyer contact you.
+If you would like more information, you can contact us via the form on this page.